1. Transferable Skills: What Are They & Examples for 2024

 3. Time management

-Another transferable skills example that’s essential for every role.
+Time management is another example of a transferable skill that’s essential for every role.
 The ability to adhere to schedules and plan workflow is a non-negotiable.
 Here are some examples of how this transferable skill could appear on your CV.

 • Scheduling